MyForkProjects/https-github.com-47deg-android-swipelistview/README.md

 - com.nineoldandroids

-SwipeListView expects that you include one of the Google Android [compatibility libraries](http://developer.android.com/intl/es/tools/extras/support-library.html) in order to use Loaders in versions that do not support them natively.
+SwipeListView expects that you include one of the Google Android [compatibility libraries][3] in order to use Loaders in versions that do not support them natively.
 Depending on your requirements you may choose to include one of the following...

 - com.google.android :
     - support-v4 (Available in Maven Central)

+# Demo

+You can see a demo for SwipeListView on [android-swipelistview-sample][2] or install from [Google Play][1]

 # XML Usage